ehrpg/qstar/docs/character/skills.md

 Characters compete against each others using skills.
 Unless otherwise stated, the same skill is used for both parties.

-Both parties make a Skill roll.
+Both parties make a Task roll.
 The party with the higher result wins.
 On a tie, roll again.

 ## Available Skills